Is Udemy Worth it? Pros and Cons For Artists and Designers

 They offer too many courses, and most are mediocre.
 Only a few top classes are really worth buying and they’ll be dramatically discounted.
 That’s great for a discerning buyer, but the message it sends out is clear, Udemy courses are worth next to nothing.
 Where does that leave the consumer?

 There’s no doubt that you have to be more critical and research what’s on offer.
-Don’t take classes on face value alone.
+Don’t take Udemy’s classes at face value alone, be discerning and you’ll be rewarded.

 The best teachers on Udemy are very good and worth finding.

-And what about the terrible reviews?
-Well, many of those complaints are about the quality of their courses.
+And what about the terrible Trustpilot reviews?
+Some students have a negative experience, it can’t be denied, but many of those complaints are about the quality of their courses.
 In other words, those students should’ve researched beforehand.
 It’s partly their own fault.
-And what about refunds?
-That’s a valid concern.

 If you read Trustpilot, some refunds have not been honored and people’s anger is directed toward the lack of customer support.
-Although the complaints are from a vocal minority, you can only conclude that there is an element of risk.
+Although the complaints are from a vocal minority, you can only conclude that there is a small element of risk.

-The answer is simple, do not pay the listed price.
-Only buy discounted courses and if it does go wrong, you’ve only lost a few dollars.
+The answer is simple, do not pay the listed original price.
+Only buy discounted courses, and if it goes wrong, you’ve only lost a few dollars.

 I’ve been selling my art for over 20 years and make enough money to spend all winter in the tropics.
 Wanna know how?